 Calculate size automatically: The dimensions of the board is automatically detected from the largest dimensions of the imported Gerber files.
 If you want to override the dimension settings, uncheck the Calculate size automatically box and enter the dimensions manually.

 DPI: The DPI setting decides which resolution the Gerber-, DXF- or drill files should be sampled at.
 A too large DPI setting combined with a large board dimension might force the software to spend a very long time importing the files, while providing little to no improvement in the simulation accuracy.
 For most boards, a DPI in the range 500-1000 is usually sufficient.

 Total stackup thickness: The thickness of the whole stackup.
 All layers will have an uniform thickness that sums up to total stackup thickness.
-For more complex layouts, you will need to modify each layer thickness after the Create new stackup wizard, in the PCB Stackup Pane.
+For more complex layouts, you will need to modify each layer thickness after the Create new stackup wizard, in the Project editor Pane.

 Layer permittivity is the relative permittivity of each layer.
 Each layer will be given this permittivity.
-For stackups with different permittivity for each layer, for example for a touch PCB with an acrylic overlay, you must modify the permittivity later in the PCB Stackup Pane.
+For stackups with different permittivity for each layer, for example for a touch PCB with an acrylic overlay, you must modify the permittivity later in the Project editor Pane.

-All settings in the New Stackup Wizard can be modified later in the PCB Stackup Pane.
+All settings in the New Stackup Wizard can be modified later in the Project editor Pane.